 - HYRISE HYRISE is an open-source columnar in-memory database engine written in C++.
 Hyrise tackles challenges of autonomous database management.
 If you are interested to contribute to this project or to perform measurements and experiments in the context of autonomous database management research, please contact Marcel Weisgut or Jan Kossmann.

 - Skyrise is a serverless query processor for interactive in-situ analytics on cold data in cloud storage.
-If you are interested in C++ systems programming, distributed OLAP database system, or modern cloud infrastructure, feel free to contact Thomas Bodner.
+If you are interested in C++ systems programming, distributed OLAP database systems, or modern cloud infrastructure, feel free to contact Thomas Bodner.

 - Data-Driven Causal Inference Causal structure learning has the intention to estimate the underlying causal graphical model from observational data.
 In our research, we address open challenges in this field by improvements in both the application of statistical and probabilistic concepts, and the efficient implememtation of algorithms using modern hardware, e.g., GPUs.
 Our goal is to enable an utilization in a real world context.
 If you are interested in this topic, please contact Johannes Huegle or Christopher Hagedorn.